On November 15th — what would have been his birthday — I wrote about and remembered my brother, the man the world knew as "Macho Man" Randy Savage.

 I continued, "I was a jabroni.
 Hulk Hogan lost a match to me on NBC.
 He liked my gimmick, and I was in main events for four months with two of those main events in Madison Square Garden."

 In my career, I have had twenty-three appearances at Madison Square Garden, with two of them being main events.
 Both of them were because of Hulk Hogan, so I feel like a fat girl on prom night that got a date for the dance.
 It means more to me than it would have to Elizabeth Taylor, who was able to get thousands of men!

 I told him, "I refuse to say anything bad about Hulk Hogan when that was the man who thought The Genius gimmick was marketable and enjoyable."

-Because of Hogan, I got my biggest break and got to be in main events for four months before WrestleMania VI which was in Toronto.
-They even used me and Mr. Perfect to have the match with Ultimate Warrior, so I was a part of wrestling history.
+Because of Hogan, I got my biggest break and got to be in main events for four months before WrestleMania VI, which was in Toronto.
+They even used Mr. Perfect and me to have the match with Ultimate Warrior, so I was a part of wrestling history.

 Be sure to read the recommended article "Curt Hennig – Better Than Perfect" where I share some great stories about my time teaming with Hennig.

 Some people think my brother was a wild man, but give him credit for not beating the heck out of Chief Jay Strongbow and Pat Patterson on the same day.
 Give him credit, instead, for picking up the phone and calling WCW and leaving the WWF like a gentleman.
 Vince McMahon is the most successful man I have ever met, but you have to give credit to my brother for being able to work out, bringing Slim Jim over to WCW along with him.